-&lt;sup>141 See Part B.II.1. above.
+&lt;sup>95 See Part B.II.1. above.

-Member States shall evaluate these resources by reference to their nature and regularity and may take into account the level of minimum wages and pensions.
+&lt;sup>96 Member States shall evaluate these resources by reference to their nature and regularity and may take into account the level of minimum wages and pensions.

 III.
 Non-Discrimination and Integration